hkna00000/HumanBenchmark/README.md

 # Simple HumanBenchmark app using C# Winform
 Reference from https://humanbenchmark.com/
 It is my first C# project so not fully functional
-### This app using local SQL dataset for login and signup
+### Using local SQL dataset for login and signup
+### This app measures your abilities with brain games and cognitive tests.